PivotLLM/MCPLaunchPad/README.md

 Package example2 implements a simple tool that returns the time.

 Note that the URL specified in main.go (api.example.com) does not exist, so every request provided by example1 will fail.
-Asking the LLM to get the time in 12 or 24 hour format (provided by example2) will work.
+Asking the LLM to get the time in 12 or 24-hour format (provided by example2) will work.

 The mcpserver package calls the Register() function of each package to get the information required to register the tools the package provides.